ancs21/dragala/README.md

 ### Configuration

 dragala uses `gemini-pro` model for completions.
-You can config API KEY by modifying `~/.dragla/config.yaml`.
+You can config API KEY by modifying `~/.dragla/config.yaml` or run the first time it asks you to input.
 You can get an API key from [ai.google.dev](https://ai.google.dev/).

 ### License